Variable#

 Branching priority value used in mixed integer programming models.
 Only applicable for discrete variables. |

-Stage |
+|

 stage |

 This attribute allows you to assign variables to stages in a stochastic program or other block-structured model.
-Thus, among other places, it is used for 2-stage stochastic programs solved with DECIS or the Benders partition in Cplex [GAMS documentation]. |
+Thus, among other places, it is used for 2-stage stochastic programs, for example solved with the Benders partition in Cplex. |

-If the data is in a convenient format, it is possible to specify initial values for these
+If the data is in a convenient format, it is possible to specify (initial) values for these

 variable attributes within the variable constructor.
 This is an optional keyword argument